Reading Hospital: History

 In 2017, Reading Hospital treated more than 133,000 people in its emergency room, delivered 3,500 babies, provided more than 750,000 outpatient services and 33,000 inpatient admissions.
 Reading Hospital operates a level I trauma center.
-The hospital is certified as an advanced primary stroke center.
+The hospital is certified as an advanced comprehensive stroke center.

+The campus is a principal teaching site for Drexel University College of Medicine.
+In 2021, Drexel opened a new 4-year medical campus in West Reading.
+Students at the Drexel College of Medicine at Tower Health have the opportunity to complete all 4 years of the MD program at Reading Hospital.